Cummins vs Westinghouse

 Key Takeaways

-- Westinghouse wins overall with an average score of 7.0 compared to 6.7 for Cummins.
+- Westinghouse wins the overall comparison with an average score of 7.0 versus 6.7 for Cummins.

-- Westinghouse offers 54 models versus only 5 from Cummins, providing far greater selection.
+- Westinghouse offers 54 models compared to just 5 from Cummins, providing far more options for different needs.

 Top Model Matchups